Home > Blog posts > Do Wages Affect Employee Productivity

 Evidence from economic experiments

 There is evidence that increasing real wages does have a positive impact on employee productivity.
-Studies show that when employees are fairly rewarded for their efforts, it leads to increased efficiency and better overall performance in the workplace.
+Studies show that when employees are fairly rewarded for their efforts, it increases efficiency and better overall performance in the workplace.

 What determines wages?